dentomount28344/dentomount/README.md

-The spread of railroads in the 19th century facilitated the transportation of goods and passengers over long distances, reducing the need for extensive road networks in some areas.
+The development of standardized road signage and traffic regulations in the 19th century improved safety and navigation for travelers, reducing accidents and congestion on busy roads.